JRC1995/Abstractive-Summarization/README.md

 Then pt will be in the range 0 to tf_seq_len

-But, we can't have that.
-There is no tf_seq_len position.
-Since the length is tf_seq_len, the available positions are 0 to (tf_seq_len-1).
-Which is why I subtracted 1 from it.
+But, there is no 'tf_seq_len' position, since the length is tf_seq_len, the available positions are 0 to (tf_seq_len-1).
+This is why I subtracted 1 from it.

-Next, we must have the value of pt to be such that it represents the CENTER of the window.
+Next, we must have the value of pt such that it represents the CENTER of the window of size 2D+1.

+So the window begin at pt-D and end at pt+D, if pt has to be the center.

-If pt is too close to 0, pt-D will be negative - a non-existent position.
+However, if pt is too close to 0, pt-D will be negative - a non-existent position.

-If pt is too close to tf_seq_len, pt+D will be a non-existent position.
+And, If pt is too close to tf_seq_len, pt+D will become a non-existent position beyond the maximum sequence length.

-So pt can't occupy the first D positions (0 to D-1) and it can't occupy the last D positions ((tf_seq_len-D) to (tf_seq_len-1)) in order to keep pt-D and pt+D as legal positions.
+So pt can't occupy the first D positions (0 to D-1) and it can't occupy the last D positions ((tf_seq_len-D) to (tf_seq_len-1)), if pt-D and pt+D has to be considered as legal positions.
 So a total 2D positions should be restricted to pt.

 Which is why I further subtracted 2D from tf_seq_len.

-Still, after calculating pt = positions x sigmoid(tensor) where positions = tf_seq_len-(2D+1),
+Still, after calculating pt = positions x sigmoid(tensor) where positions = tf_seq_len-1-2D or tf_seq_len-(2D+1),
 pt will merely range between 0 to tf_seq_len-(2D+1)

 We can't still accept pt to be 0 since pt-D will be negative.
-But the length of the range of integer positions pt can occupy is now perfect.
+But the length of the range of integer positions pt can occupy is now accurate.

 So at this point, we can simply center pt at the window by adding a D.

 After that, pt will range from D to (tf_seq_len-1)-D

-Now, it can be checked that pt+D, or pt-D will never become negative or exceed the total sequence length.
+Now, it can be checked that pt-D will never become negative, and pt+D will never exceed the total sequence length.

 After calculating pt, we can use the formulas presented in the paper to calculate the G score which signifies the weight (or attention) that should be given to a hidden state.

 G scores is calculated for each of hidden states in the local window.
-This is equivalent to a(s) used in the paper.
+This is equivalent to the function 'a(s)' used in the paper.

 The function returns the G scores and the position pt, so that the model can create the context vector.